-- Eastry CE Primary School will continue to work with and support children's social workers to help protect vulnerable children.
+Anson will continue to work with and support children's social workers to help protect vulnerable children.
 This includes working with and supporting children's social workers and the local authority virtual school head (VSH) for looked-after and previously looked-after children.

-The lead person for this will be: Kate Plant - There is an expectation that vulnerable children who have a social worker will attend an education setting, so long as they do not have underlying health conditions that put them at risk.
-In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and school name will explore the reasons for this directly with the parent.
-Where parents are concerned about the risk of the child contracting COVID19, school name or the social worker will talk through these anxieties with the parent/carer following the advice set out by Public Health England.
-Eastry CE Primary School will encourage our vulnerable children and young people to attend a school as appropriate. - Attendance monitoring Local authorities and education settings do not need to complete their usual day-today attendance processes to follow up on non-attendance.
-Eastry CE Primary School and social workers will agree with parents/carers whether children in need should be attending school -Eastry CE Primary School will then follow up on any pupil that they were expecting to attend, who does not.
-Eastry CE Primary School will also follow up with any parent or carer who has arranged care for their child(ren) and the child(ren) subsequently do not attend. - To support the above, Eastry CE Primary School will, when communicating with parents/carers and carers, confirm emergency contact numbers are correct and ask for any additional emergency contact numbers where they are available.
-In all circumstances where a vulnerable child does not take up their place at school, or discontinues, Eastry CE Primary School will notify their social worker.
+The lead person for this will be: Edward Howard (DSL)

+There is an expectation that vulnerable children who have a social worker will attend an education setting, so long as they do not have underlying health conditions that put them at risk or special educational needs (EHCP) that mean being in school under different organisation will course them distress.
+In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, we will explore the reasons for this directly with the social worker and the parent.

+Where parents are concerned about the risk of the child contracting COVID19, the school or the social worker will talk through these anxieties with the parent/carer following the advice set out by Public Health England.

+We will encourage our vulnerable children and young people to attend a school, including remotely if needed.
+Every child and parent will have a named contact that will ensure they are supported throughout the closure.

+Attendance monitoring

+Local authorities and education settings do not need to complete their usual daytoday attendance processes to follow up on non-attendance.

+Together with social workers, we will agree with parents/carers of pupils on Child Protection whether children in need should be attending school - the DSL will then follow up on any pupil that they were expecting to attend, who does not.
+This could lead to a home visit from the DSL and DDSL.

+The DSL will also follow up with any parent or carer of a child of concern who has arranged care for their child(ren) and the child(ren) subsequently do not attend.

+To support the above, we will, when communicating with parents/carers and carers, confirm emergency contact numbers are correct and ask for any additional emergency contact numbers where they are available.
+In all circumstances where a vulnerable child does not take up their place at school, or discontinues, the DSL will notify their social worker.

+Safe and well checks - non Child Protection

+(Where a disadvantaged pupil is not regularly in attendance at school)

+FSM pupils will be contacted weekly by the designated teacher to check provision and how the pupil is.
+If this is not achieved a concern may be escalated to the DSL or DDSL.

+Pupils who are under the local support team will be contacted at least weekly and if not contactable a home visit will be made.
+Regular contact with the LST is important to ensure the family remain supported.

+All contact is to be documented by designated teachers and leads on the safeguarding closure chronology sheet which will be added to the pupil safeguarding folders when the school reopens.

-3. Designated Safeguarding Lead -
+Designated Safeguarding Lead